 - Ignorance is the first step towards knowledge.

 - Confusion is the first step towards understanding.

 - Anxiety is the first step towards confidence.

 - Hate is the first step towards love.

-- Darkness is the first step towards light.
+- Laziness is the first step towards motivation.

 These are just some ways we can reframe negative states as positive ones.
 I find looking at these negative states from this perspective helps me become more resilient and overcome these phases in my life more easily and quicker.